fuzziqersoftware/resource_dasm/README.md

 Sometimes in the course of reverse-engineering you'll end up with an image that has the right content and structure, but the colors are completely wrong.
 Chances are it was rendered with the wrong color table; to fix this, you can use replace_clut to map all of the image's pixels from one colorspace to another.

 Run replace_clut without any options for usage information.

+### assemble_images

+Some games store large images split up into a set of smaller textures; assemble_images can programmatically combine them into a a single large image again.
+Run assemble_images without any options to see how to use it.

 ### dupe_finder